-If you have an automatic transmission, you should use DRIVE (D) when towing a trailer.
+You should use DRIVE (D) when towing a trailer.
 Operating your vehicle in DRIVE (D) when towing a trailer will minimize heat buildup and extend the life of your transmission.
-Or, if you have a manual transmission, it's better not to use FIFTH (5) gear, just drive in FOURTH (4) gear (or, as you need to, a lower gear).

 When towing at high altitude on steep uphill grades, consider the following: Engine coolant will boil at a lower temperature than at normal altitudes.
 If you turn your engine off immediately after towing at high altitude on steep uphill grades, your vehicle may show signs similar to engine overheating.
-To avoid this, let the engine run while parked (preferably on level ground) with the automatic transmission in PARK (P) (or the manual transmission out of gear and the parking brake applied) for a few minutes before turning the engine off.
+To avoid this, let the engine run while parked (preferably on level ground) with the automatic transmission in PARK (P) for a few minutes before turning the engine off.
 If you do get the overheat warning, see "Engine Overheating" in the Index.